-The subject is a legal conforming use.
-The property has been proposed to be improved with a five story 114 unit apartment building.
-According to Charlie Griffith, Associate Planner with the City of Waukesha, the subject property has been through conceptual review and only one issue needs further refinement, parking.
+The property immediately to the east has been proposed to be improved with a five story 114 unit apartment building.
+According to Charlie Griffith, Associate Planner with the City of Waukesha, the property has been through conceptual review and only one issue needs further refinement, parking.
 The proposed parking is under the current requirement.
 The February 2019 Housing Study and Needs Assessment prepared by Vierbicher indicated a current need for 508 units with an additional 2,898 units by 2038.
 The proposed density is 64.81 units per acre and is within market standards in downtown Waukesha.
 Please review the zoning code in Addendum E.

 The property is a legal conforming use in the "before" and "after" condition.
-Please review the zoning code in the Addendum of this report.